 Barry Harrelson, Copy Editor

-Plans are also being considered to expand the membership in 2022.
+Plans are also being considered to expand the membership.

-The Board confirms that the Committee acts with editorial freedom, except that the Board would wish to be consulted about any proposed articles advocating views at variance with DFV’s mission of advancing social diversity and equality.
+The Board confirms that the Committee acts with editorial freedom, except that the Board would wish to be consulted about any proposed articles advocating views at variance with the Edwin Washington Society’s mission of advancing social diversity and equality.

 The Board compliments the Committee for attracting donors, so that copies can be distributed to public libraries, public high schools, a middle school, and other locations, and recommends this concept be expanded.